MUKUL821/Zepplin-Death-Cause-Detector/README.md

 **Zeppelin**, a web-based notebook that enables interactive data analytics.
 You can make beautiful data-driven, interactive and collaborative documents with SQL, Scala and more.

-Core feature:
+Feature:
    * Web based notebook style editor.
-   * Built-in Apache Spark support
+   * It is built-in Apache Spark support

 ## Requirements
  * Java 1.7